madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

             color (str): (Optional) String of color name/hex code.
 Default value is black.

     .move_to(location)
-        Updates the canvas location of the Connection and updates the location variable
+        Updates the canvas location of the Connection and updates the location variable.

         Parameters:
             location (tuple): Tuple of x, y coordinates that Connection will move to.